williamtong/TILDA_defect_classification/2-kernel_sizes_model.md

 <h2>Grid search results</h2>

-We performed a grid search for difference combinations of numbers of 3x3 kernels and 7x7 kernels.
-The figure below plots for each model the overall accuracy (which we want as high as possible) and the standard deviation of the recall across the four defect class (we want this to be as low as possible).
+We performed a grid search for different combinations of numbers of 3x3 kernels and 7x7 kernels.
+The figures below plot for each model the overall accuracy (which we want as high as possible) and the standard deviation of the recall across the four defect class (we want this to be as low as possible).

-We can see that the accuracy improves with more 3x3 kernels added to the model, as seen in Fig. (a) below.
-A little less clearly, but still visible is the trend that the uniformity of the performance across the 4 defect classes, as manifest by the standard deviation of the Recall value, as becomes better (i.e. smaller) with more 3x3 kernels added to the model.

-We focus our attention on two models that show great promise: we call them Alpha and Beta, labeled in the contour plots.
-Alpha has the most uniform Recall values (0.05), as show in the right figure below, but its over accuracy is 60.0%.
-Beta has the highest overall accuracy (67.0%), but its recall values are less uniform (0.114).

-It is worth noting that the Beta model, which has the best accuracy, is superior to model c-2 in the prior work, which has a 63.0% accuracy and an inferior uniformily 0.138, and the Alpha model, which has the best unifomity, is superior to model a-1 of the prior work, which had a Recall uniformity of 0.187 and an accuracy<sub>overall</sub> of 58.0%.
-We therefore believe that the two kernel size approach produces superior results over the single kernel size approach in the prior work.

 <figure>
 <p><img src='./TILDA-defect-classific/images/introduction/2-kernelsizes/gridsearch_accuracy.png' width="500"> <img src='./TILDA-defect-classific/images/introduction/2-kernelsizes/gridsearch_stddev_recall.png' width="500"><p>